oe/postcss-logical-polyfill/CONTRIBUTING.md

 ## License

-By contributing to postcss-logical-scope, you agree that your contributions will be licensed under the project's MIT license.
+By contributing to postcss-logical-polyfill, you agree that your contributions will be licensed under the project's MIT license.